Rason: Port

 The Korean People's Navy maintains a naval training base at the Rajin Port in the city of Rason.
 In addition, a Chinese company in 2017 leased a dock for 10 years at the port.
+This port may also be known as the Port of Rajin.

+Military activity

+Since North Korea joined the Russo-Ukrainian war, Rason and the wider area surrounding it which borders Russia has been used as a way to transfer arms shipments and manpower to Russia.

+Tourism

+Since 2025, North Korea has allowed tourism for everyone except American and South Korean citizens to visit the area.
+The YPT's plans were to immediately open the entire city with Chinese tourists expected first.
+Given the recent opening, there is no tourism data.
+However it is confirmed that there are large amounts of Russian and Chinese tourists.

 Economy

-Foreign Investments
+Foreign investments

 The Rason Emperor Hotel and Casino is a resort and casino in Rason owned by the Emperor Group, a diversified Hong Kong based commercial group.

-Oil Refinery
+Oil refinery

 Rajin Oil Refinery is the largest oil refinery in North Korea.
 Although North Korea itself lacks oil wells, they can and do import oil from other countries to supply their refineries.
 Large oil tankers are spotted multiple times unloading at the Rajin port.

 Mining

-Rason is found to have a rich mineral storage, minerals such as coal, iron, magnesite, and clay are plentiful.
+Rason has a number of mineral resources within the locality, including coal, iron, magnesite, and clay.

 Ship building

 Rason is home to No 28 Shipyard Najin, a shipbuilder and supplier to the Korean People's Navy.

 Transport

 Rail

 Rajin Station is on the Pyongra Line and Hambuk Line.
 The Hongui Line was opened in 1959, connecting Rason with the Russian Khasan on the Tumen River; the river is the natural North Korea–Russia border.